 What was your strongest subtest?

-My strongest subtest was the abstract reasoning.
-It was one of the ones I struggled with mostly during my preparation
+My strongest subtest was abstract reasoning.
+It was one of the ones I struggled with most during my preparation.

 What was your weakest subtest?